joergschultzelutter/core-aprs-client/docs/framework_usage.md

 > [!TIP]
 > - [`input_parser.py`](/framework_examples/input_parser.py) digests the incoming input from APRS.
 As an input processor, it tries to figure out what the user wants from us.
 If successful, the desired action is identified and returned back to the `core-aprs-client` framework - which will then forward it to the `output_generator.py` function.
 > - [`output_generator.py`](/framework_examples/output_generator.py) takes the data from [`input_parser.py`](/framework_examples/input_parser.py) and builds the outgoing message which is later to be sent to APRS-IS.
 Note that this function is only responsible for generating the outgoing _content_ whereas `core-aprs-client` will take that data and split it up into 1...n APRS messages.
+Dependent on your use case, [`output_generator.py`](/framework_examples/output_generator.py) might also generate data for those edge cases where you want to have `core-aprs-client` execute an action _after_ the APRS response has been sent to the user.
+That data will get digested by [`post_processor.py`](/framework_examples/post_processor.py) if the user has assigned a post processing function to the class' instance.
+> - [`post_processor.py`](/framework_examples/output_generator.py) takes the data from [`output_generator.py`](/framework_examples/output_generator.py) and executes a function _after_ the APRS response has been sent to the user, assuming that the user has assigned such a post processing function to the class' instance.

 `input_parser.py` and `output_generator.py` rely on exchanging data through a mutually equal data structure.
 That data structure can be defined by the user and is passed through between both user functions; the `core-aprs-client` framework itself does *not* use contents from this data element (`input_parser_response_object`) _in any way_.
 Just ensure that both custom code modules `input_parser.py` and `output_generator.py` share the same data exchange structure.
+Note that the same setup also applies to the data exchange between `output_generator.py` and `post_processor.py`.

 ## Usage of the offline test option for your bot integration
 > [!TIP]
-> - You can use the framework's[`dryrun_testcall`](coreaprsclient_class.md#dryrun_testcall-class-method) method for a 100% offline testing option which does not connect to APRS-IS. `dryrun_testcall` will route a user's call sign and APRS message through both input parser and output generator modules.
+> - You can use the framework's[`dryrun_testcall`](coreaprsclient_class.md#dryrun_testcall-class-method) method for a 100% offline testing option which does not connect to APRS-IS. `dryrun_testcall` will route a user's call sign and APRS message through both input parser and output generator modules: it also covers the post processor function logic.

 ## Implemented APRS Command Stubs
 By default, `core-aprs-client`'s default installation comes with sample keywords that you can send to its associated APRS call sign.
 In its default demonstration setup, the framework accepts these keywords: